david115599/RoverWing/docs/index.rst

 * Provides the hardware and firmware support for connecting the following external peripherals

-  - Motors: two brushed DC motors, at up to 14V@2.9A per motor
+  - Motors: two brushed DC motors, at up to 2.9A at 14V per motor
   - Quadrature encoders for each motor
   - Sonars: support for three HC-SR04 or compatible ultrasonic sensors (sonars)
   - Servos: four servos (5V) (see note on power limit below)